-A list of a minimum of 20 obstetrical patients must be prepared in the required format.
-List separately each patient with a complication or abnormality, as well as medical and surgical intervention during pregnancy, labor, delivery and the puerperium.
+A list of a minimum of 20 obstetrical patients must be entered.
+Separately enter each patient with a complication or abnormality, as well as medical and surgical intervention during pregnancy, labor, delivery and the puerperium.
 In addition, a total of the number of normal, uncomplicated obstetrical patients managed during the same 12-month period (or 18-month period, if an extended time case list is submitted) should appear on the obstetrical summary sheet and at the beginning of the obstetrical list.
 These normal, uncomplicated obstetrical patients should not be listed individually.